 Working with a Wellness Intuitive is like shining a flood light into a dark tunnel so you can clearly see your end destination and feel totally safe and secure along the way.
 It is essential to hold unwavering faith that each step of the way will be safe, secure and steady under your feet so that you do not disappear into a deep sinkhole.
 Many baby steps will support your passage towards the comforting light in the distance until you remember your true purpose and release the fears that keep you tethered in the dark.

 Living The Low Life

 Low self-esteem emerges from a belief that you are ‘less than’ other people.
-If you suffer from it you may experience a range of negative emotions such as fear, insecurity and anxiety on a regular basis.
+If you suffer from it you may experience a range of negative emotions such as fear, insecurity, and anxiety on a regular basis.

 Open Up & Get Involved

-Sensitive souls who suffer with low self-esteem tend to segregate themselves or avoid engaging in new activities to avoid appearing weak or looking foolish.
+Sensitive souls who suffer from low self-esteem tend to segregate themselves or avoid engaging in new activities to avoid appearing weak or looking foolish.
 For me, I chose not to get involved in any competitive sports, as I believed that I was not as athletic as my classmates.

 Empaths may also remain in toxic relationships for the fear of being alone and prefer to stay quiet or back down to avoid confrontation.
 Until the age of thirty, I attracted a series of controlling partners who wanted me all to themselves and would get jealous and possessive if I spoke to anyone else.
 I would put up with this behaviour, as my low self-esteem would justify their actions as acceptable because I was so desperate for love and affection.

-3 simple steps to restore self-esteem, inner peace and true purpose
+3 simple steps to restore self-esteem, inner peace, and true purpose

 To release self-doubt and anxiety you can: